pyjanitor-devs/pyjanitor/examples/round_to_fraction.md

     7  2.333333     0.285714            0.153846  leopard   Shanghai
     8  3.333333     1.500000            0.017964     lion      Basel

-## Example3: Rounding the first column to the nearest third and rounding each value to the 10,000th place
+## Example 3: Rounding the first column to the nearest third and rounding each value to the 10,000th place

 ```python